The beautiful smell of hospitality!

 Scent marketing is an essential tool to stay with the competition in the hotel and luxury condominium industry.
 Exclusive properties are working to build brand awareness through their guest’s and resident’s olfactory experience, which in turn unconsciously influences a person’s perception of the establishment.
-With ever shrinking margins in these industries, any way that a property can make more money or stand out for the better is welcomed.
+With ever-shrinking margins in these industries, anyway that a property can make more money or stand out for the better is welcomed.

-Using scent as a sales tool is just another way high end luxury builders and developers are enhancing a buyer’s impression of a home or business through a subtle signature scent.
+Using scent as a sales tool is just another way high-end luxury builders and developers are enhancing a buyer’s impression of a home or business through a subtle signature scent.
 Branding scents to match the personality of a project is taking over across the industry, as luxury developers are working with Scent Marketers to create customized, individual scents for their properties.

 Since scents evoke particular feeling and emotions, establishing a scent that is perceived as positive, warm, inviting and conjuring is a no-brainer in this industry.
-Hotels, resorts and residences hope that whiffs of their scents will allow you to make the correlation of having had a positive experience with their brand.
+Hotels, resorts, and residences hope that whiffs of their scents will allow you to make the correlation of having had a positive experience with their brand.

 While signature blends in hotels and residences are meant to be one of a kind, many of these proprietary fragrances share common notes.
-White tea, citrus and fig are all popular choices in the industry, sharing the commonality of instilling a sense of calm and cleanliness in their scent notes, all the while being non-offensive.
+White tea, citrus, and fig are all popular choices in the industry, sharing the commonality of instilling a sense of calm and cleanliness in their scent notes, all the while being non-offensive.

-In Dallas a new luxury rental building called StreetLights Residential is currently using a light floral scent in both its sales center and lobby.
-Additionally they are using a woodsier smell for their fitness center.
+In Dallas, a new luxury rental building called StreetLights Residential is currently using a light floral scent in both its sales center and lobby.
+Additionally, they are using a woodsier smell for their fitness center.
 The idea behind scenting is that it is truly “the last frontier” in getting in touch with all five of a person’s senses.
-It’s another way to strengthen a property from a branding prospective and takes into account the décor, location and overall feel of a given property.
+It’s another way to strengthen a property from a branding perspective and takes into account the décor, location and overall feel of a given property.
 When you smell something beautiful it’s truly part of a memorable impression.
 Ambient Scenting allows a “scent memory” to be created that is seen as a positive recollection.